nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Attended a PPH Session today with a guy from Microsoft talking about his journey of 40 years in the tech industry, from C++ to Xamarin and C#, to Cloud Advocacy.
 Good session, enthusiastic guest, enlightening takeaways, and overall enjoyable.
 Turns out he has had a similar experience to mine, in having to leave a job due to a bad manager.

+Spent some time reviewing Cheerio and the more I look at it, the more I wonder if this is something I want to get involved with.
+I will give it some more time, to see what it can do.
+Also, having some experience with it should help me gain the context necessary to help solve that (8 year old!)
+Issue they have sitting there.

+Took some time out to sketch a REST and CRUD design for Lingo Bingo.
+This came to me relatively quickly including n-to-m relationships.
+We now have a draft outline of custom API server features, interactions with an external authentication service, a database service, and users based on authorization types.

+Revisited ExpressJS to jumpstart my memory on how this all works.
+It's nice that it is such a small, simple thing, but there are a lot of libraries that can be bolted-on that make it (highly extensible and capable) difficult. :smiley: Key takeaways so far:

+- Create the project folder and run `npm init`, responding to multiple questions to create a default package.json file.
+- Remember to `git init` so changes can be reverted, committed, and pushed to a remote repo.
+- To use the ExpressJS generator, use `npx express-generator`.
+This installs 'jade' as the default view engine (which will be deprecated from future versions and will require `--view=jade` to put it back).
+- Remember to `npm install`.
+Should be gut-reaction at this point (but it's not).
+- Execute `npm start` to run the Express server, regardless of exactly how you created it.
+- Package.json will have a pointer to the default 'entrypoint' file, so be sure that is correct/up-to-date.

 ## Thursday 27-Oct-2022

 Today I spent most of the day working through some older assignments in the data structures and algorithms repo.
 Key takeaways: